 LIFE OF VUSLAT

-The founder of Canyon Coal is a 46-year-old father of two who was born in Erzurum, Turkey.
-He holds a B.Sc.
-(Honours) in mechanical engineering from the Middle East Technical University.
+The founder of Canyon Coal, Bayoğlu was born in Erzurum, Turkey.
+He holds a BSc Honours in mechanical engineering from the Middle East Technical University.
 Soon after moving to South Africa in 2002 he became involved in the local coal industry.
-Unlike the CEOs of many unlisted junior coal miners, Bayoğlu understands the value of communication and, apart from ensuring employees get regular newsletters, he also funds training courses for mining journalists.
-His hobbies are collecting model cars and airplanes.
+Unlike the CEOs of many unlisted junior coal miners, Bayoğlu understands the value of communication and, apart from ensuring employees get regular newsletters, he has funded training courses for mining journalists.
+His hobbies are collecting model cars and aeroplanes.